willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * If your PC has both integrated and discrete graphics, and the integrated graphics is older and does not support Windows Mixed Reality, try disabling the integrated GPU.
 * Connect a PC monitor to your PC's HDMI port.
 Make sure your graphics drivers are up to date.
 Download and install the ones from AMD, Nvidia or Intel directly as they will likely be newer than what's published to Windows Update.
 * Make sure that you plugged your headset's HDMI cable into an **HDMI out** port on your PC, not an HDMI in port.
-* In some cases, Windows is unable to detect the display cable connection.
-Open the device manager and see if the headset is listed under "Monitors".
+* Windows may be unable to detect the display cable connection.
+Open the Device Manager and see if the headset is listed under "Monitors".
 If not, select **Action > Scan for hardware changes**.
-This may resolve the issue.

 ### I see a message that says "Put on your headset" even though I have my headset on.

-When you put on your headset, Windows Mixed Reality needs a bit of time to reload your space.
-This can take a few seconds.
+When you put on your headset, Windows Mixed Reality may need a few seconds to reload your space.
 If this message doesn't go away, make sure the protective sticker has been removed from the proximity sensor, which is on the inside of the headset between the lenses.
-If the sticker has been removed and you're still having problems, contact your headset manufacturer.
+If this doesn't resolve the problem, contact your headset manufacturer.

 ### A message says "Connect your headset" even though I’ve plugged in my headset.

 1. Make sure the headset's USB and HDMI cables are connected to the correct ports on your PC.
 Here is how to identify the correct ports:
     * USB 3.0 ports have a special logo with an "SS" mark (indicating "SuperSpeed").
 The port's inside piece is normally blue, whereas older USB 2.0 ports are typically black or white on the inside.
     * If your computer has two HDMI ports, use the one that connects to the graphics card, not the computer's motherboard.
 It's not always obvious which is which, though discrete ports are often located in an expansion slot on the computer.
 If you try one port and it doesn't work, try the other.
-2. Try unplugging both the USB and HDMI cables from your headset, then plug them back in to make sure they are securely connected.
-When plugging in the USB cable, do it quickly (try not to pause during insertion of the USB cable).
+2. Unplug and plug in the USB and HDMI cables from your headset to make sure they are securely connected.
+When plugging in the USB cable, try not to pause during insertion of the USB cable.
 3. Open Device Manager and confirm that your headset is listed under "Mixed Reality devices".
 Double click on your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly".
 Yellow exclamation marks on devices listed in Device Manager indicate errors reported by the devices connected to your PC.
     * If "Hololens Sensors" is listed with a yellow exclamation mark in Device Manager, double click on the device.
 If you see a **"Code 10: The drivers for this device are not installed.
 There are no compatible drivers for this device"**, follow the [instructions](troubleshooting-windows-mixed-reality.md#manually-installing-the-headset-driver) to manually install the headset driver.
     * If you use multiple Mixed Reality headsets on your PC and have manually installed the Mixed Reality headset driver before, in some circumstances the manual driver update may only apply to the headset connected at the time and not to your other headsets.
 In this case, you'll see **"Code 31: This device is not working properly because Windows cannot load the drivers required for this device.
 (Code 31).
 The ALPC message requested is no longer available"** in Device Manager.
 In Device Manager, right click on your headset under "Mixed Reality devices", and select "Uninstall device".
 Select "OK" to confirm and then unplug and replug your headset.